-2021 2020 Comments Moody's ESG Solutions 62/100 49/100 All the actions of 2021 resulted in an improvement in the non-financial ratings.
+2021 2020 Comments MOODY'S ESG Solutions 62/100 49/100 All the actions of 2021 resulted in an improvement in the non-financial ratings.
 ELO asked Moody's ESG Solutions (1) to conduct an independent assessment of its ESG performance.
-In December 2021, ELO obtained an A1 sustainability rating based on an overall score of 62/100.
-This represents an increase of 13 points in one year and 25 points since 2018.
-In 2021, this dynamic placed ELO in the Top 150 of all companies rated by Moody's ESG Solutions worldwide and in 3 rd place among European food and non-food distributors.
-DRIVING SUSTAINABLE ECONOMIES В В Maintaining this score in a context of stricter assessment criteria strengthens the advanced level of management on climate issues within ELO.
+In December 2021, ELO obtained an A1 sustainability rating ba on an overall score of 62/100.
+This represents an increase of 2 points in one year and 25 points since 2018.
+In 2021, this dynar placed ELO in the Top 150 of all companies rated by Moody's ESG Solutions worldwide and in 3 rd place among European fo and non-food distributors. В В Maintaining this score in a context of stricter assessment criteria strengthens the advanced level of management on climate issues within ELO.